bitcoinzero/bitcoinzero/README.md

 ### call *getauxblock* with two parameters
 Send the hash of the block waiting for PoW and the serialized classic *CAuxPow* object will submit this block with the PoW.
 ## extra feature
 Bitcoinzero also supports fractal aux work merkle tree.
-A detailed introduction is upcoming.
+A detailed introduction is upcoming, maybe.
 The basic idea is simple.
-We can extend one slot to be the root for a subtree.
-In bitcoinzero, a class called *CAuxPowSupplement* is defined to represent a subtree.
+We can extend a slot to be the root for a subtree.
+In bitcoinzero, a class called *CAuxPowSupplement* is defined to represent a subtree, actually, a sub-branch links the AuxPOW block to the subtree root.
+The slot of the AuxPOW block in the subtree is calculated in the classic way, with a subchain id.
+Then, corresponding merkle_size and merkle_nonce are appended to that root, no magic bytes needed.
+Next, hash that subtree root with the merkle_size and merkle_nonce to get a *protected subtree root*.
+Finally, the classic *CAuxPow* will do the rest, namely, link the *protected subtree root* to the coinbase of the parent block.
 Of course, we can also have subtrees of subtrees.
 ### call *getauxblock* with one parameter
 Send the maximum number of nested subtrees allowed.
 Return corresponding merged mining infomation.
 ### call *getauxblock* with three parameters